Roy Greenslade: The Guardian and other outlets (1992 to 2016)

 From 1992 until 2005, Greenslade was media commentator for The Guardian.
 He spent three months with The Daily Telegraph in a similar capacity before returning to The Guardian to launch a daily media blog, which ended in 2018.
 He also wrote a weekly media column for the Evening Standard.
 His column for the Standard lasted for ten years until April 2016.
 In the context of a changing industry, Greenslade concluded his last column for the Standard with the observation: "Whatever happens, this I know: journalism, the trade I have practised for more than 50 years, must survive.
 Without it, democracy itself is imperilled".

 He presented BBC Radio 4's Mediumwave (1993–95) and in 1996 was the launch presenter of Britain Talks Back on Granada Talk TV.
 He was a regular broadcaster on media matters.

 Other work

 Greenslade is on the board of an academic quarterly, the British Journalism Review, and was a trustee of the media ethics charity, MediaWise.
 In 2003, he was appointed Professor of Journalism at City University, London, in succession to Hugh Stephenson.
 He stepped down in 2018, becoming an Honorary Visiting Professor until 2021.

 Greenslade has been credited with coining the term hierarchy of death as well as writing extensively on the subject.

+Publications

-Greenslade is also the author of four books: Goodbye to the Working Class (1976), Maxwell's Fall (1992), Press Gang: How Newspapers Make Profits from Propaganda (2003) and The Peer, the Priests and the Press: A Story of the Demise of Irish Landlordism (2023).
+Greenslade is the author of five books: Goodbye to the Working Class (1976), Maxwell's Fall (1992), Press Gang: How Newspapers Make Profits from Propaganda (2003), The Peer, the Priests and the Press: A Story of the Demise of Irish Landlordism (2023) and Rogue: The Rise and Fall of Mazher 'Fake Sheikh' Mahmood (2025).